UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 The *eval* command operates on the string

-a=\`expr $a + 1\`
+a=$(expr $a + 1)

 and the backslashes were added to prevent the shell from interpreting the backquotes and dollar sign too soon.

 What happens if you execute an *exit* command inside a function?
 The same as if you executed it from anywhere else from a script.
 It aborts the script, and passes the value to the calling script.

 Suppose you want to return a value from a function?
 If it's a variable, just put the value in a variable.
 But that's not what I'm talking about.
 I've shown you how to use the exit status in commands like *if* and *while*.
 What happens if you create a function and use it in a *if* statement?
 You have two choices.
 Normally, the function returns with the exit status of the last command.
-If you want to control explicitly the value, the Bourne shell has a special command called *return* that sets the status value to the value specified.
+If you want to control explicitly the value, the shell has a special command called *return* that sets the status value to the value specified.
 If no value is specified, the status of the last command is used.

 You can write a simple script to loop forever: